romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In creating a custom GitHub Action to enforce coding standards across multiple projects within an organization, what strategy should be employed to allow for project-specific customizations while maintaining a common set of standards?
+Q: In creating a custom GitHub Action to enforce coding standards across multiple projects within an organization, what strategy should be employed to allow for project-specific customizations while maintaining a common set of standards?
 <details><summary>Show the answer</summary><p>

 - **Create a base action with common standards and allow projects to extend or override these standards through a configuration file in each project's repository**